Ronimaloni/White_Paper/Habit_Audit.md

 ### How might they improve?

 I will try to start writing tomorrow, so this time I am starting two weeks ahead instead of two days ahead.
 I am going to try to work on it a little bit when I have time (which is not very much at all).
 I don't have to work this weekend, so alot of my writing is probably going to be done then.
 I will still be editing until at least 1:00 a.m. the day it is due.
 This will suck, because I have another final to study for.
-I wish this semester was over already!
-I will be writing this paper, making two other presentation, writing a term paper, on top of being at basketball games becasue for some reason I thought it was a good idea to join pep band, then I will be working in the chemistry department close to 30 hours during finals becasue I have to get everything graded, cleaned, and turned in by the end of finals.
-Sorry.
-I needed to rant.
 My writing will improve when I run away to become a hermit, then I won't have any social obligations, or classes.
 I will just have time to do homework.

 ### One strength